Kai Sotto: Personal life

-Online content creators has hyped his career, often titling their videos covering Sotto's feats and milestones as "Kai ginulat ang mundo!" (lit.
+Online content creators have hyped his career, often titling their videos covering Sotto's feats and milestones as "Kai ginulat ang mundo!" (lit.
 'Kai shocked the world!') which has also became an internet meme.
 Sotto is aware of the online phenomenon remarking that he has gotten used to it.

+Sotto married actress Rere Madrid (sister of actor Ruru Madrid) on May 18, 2026.
+They dated for two years prior to their union.